6ftunder/open.kattis/README.md

 # open.kattis
-solutions to open kattis problems
+    Solutions to open kattis problems at https://open.kattis.com/.

+    Solutions are made for reference use only, don't copy paste solutions.